integritee-network/parachain/README.md

-# Integritee Parachain:
+# Integritee Parachain

-This is the repository to run Integritee as a parachain on Kusama and Rococo.It is forked from the [Cumulus](https://github.com/paritytech/cumulus) repository.
+This is the repository to run Integritee as a parachain on Kusama and Rococo.
+It is forked from the [Cumulus](https://github.com/paritytech/cumulus) repository.

 ## Launch a local setup including a Relay Chain and a Parachain